What Is the Bro Split?

 Strength-Focused Goals

-Squatting, benching, and deadlifting once weekly doesn't build strength optimally.
+Squatting, benching, and deadlifting once weekly doesn't build strength efficiently.
 Strength requires more frequent practice.

-If maximizing results per time invested matters to you, higher frequency splits likely produce better outcomes.
+If maximizing results per time invested matters to you, higher frequency splits usually produce better outcomes for most lifters.

 Making the Bro Split Work Better